© 2021 Snekguy. All rights reserved.

 Freddy spared one last glance at his truck, then headed off down the path.

 Freddy had been walking for a couple of hours, and his shoes and socks were completely waterlogged, the friction starting to rub his feet raw.
-He was shivering, his jacket so soaked that he wasn’t even sure if it was wet or just cold.
+He was shivering, his jacket so soaked that he wasn’t even sure if it was wet on the inside or just cold.
 He had passed the point where turning back would have been an option, so he had decided to keep going, surmising that he must come across civilization eventually.
 Inconvenience was starting to turn to danger, and annoyance to genuine concern for his safety.
 Although he was sticking to the road, he was still lost in the middle of a forest, and his phone was a useless hunk of plastic.

 As the rolling fog cleared for a brief moment, he spotted a glow ahead.
 There was something off in the distance, maybe a house or a gas station, its elevation putting it above the treeline.
 The dim pinpricks of yellow light were quickly shrouded in mist again, but it was enough to get a vague sense of direction, so he kept going.